-One of my favourite ways to get kids interested in guitars is to start them on a ukulele.
-Ukuleles are perfect for kids because they are small and they only have 4 strings, so they are much easier to play than a guitar.
-They are also much cheaper, they come in all sorts of fun colors and patterns, and you can really get a high quality instrument for a relatively small amount of money.
+One of my favorite ways to get kids interested in guitars is to start them on a ukulele.
+Ukuleles are perfect for kids because they are small and they only have four strings, so they are much easier to play than a guitar.
+They are also much cheaper, they come in all sorts of fun colors and patterns, and you can get a high-quality instrument for a relatively small amount of money.

-I would skip over toy ukuleles and go right the the real instruments, since they aren’t much more expensive than toy models, and many models are build for children so they can take a little bit of a beating.
+I would skip over toy ukuleles and go right the real instruments, since they aren’t much more expensive than toy models, and many models are built for children so they can take a little bit of a beating.

-There are 4 different types of ukuleles: Soprano, Concert, Tenor, and Baritone.
-For young kids you should look for a soprano ukulele.
+There are four different types of ukuleles: Soprano, Concert, Tenor, and Baritone.
+For young kids, you should look for a soprano ukulele.
 They are the smallest and most common style that is sold.
-It would be fine for a teen to get a soprano uke, but if they want something a little bigger they could also look at concert ukuleles.
+It would be fine for a teen to get a soprano uke, but if they want something a little bigger, they could also look at concert ukuleles.

 There are a lot of different ukulele brands to choose from so we have narrowed down some of the best models for kids and teens.

-If you want a great starter ukulele, Kala has a number of good quality, inexpensive models to choose from.
+If you want a great starter ukulele, Kala has several good quality, inexpensive models to choose from.
 Some of the options that would work well for kids are:

 The Dolphin or the Shark

-The Makala Dolphin or their Shark line are an excellent first ukulele to try out.
-They aren’t toys but are proper instruments, so you get quality and good sound so they are great for older or younger kids who are able to take care of a real instrument.
-Both lines comes in an assortment of colors, with a classic ukulele look and sound.
-They are soprano sized, and are extremely good value for the price you are paying.
+The Makala Dolphin or their Shark line are excellent first ukuleles to try out.
+They aren’t toys but are proper instruments, so you get quality and good sound, so they are great for older or younger kids who can take care of a real instrument.
+Both lines come in an assortment of colors, with a classic ukulele look and sound.
+They are soprano sized and are excellent value for the price you are paying.
 The differences between the Dolphin and the Shark model include the design on the bridge (a dolphin and a shark cutout respectively), and they come in slightly different colors and finishes.
 The Dolphins are gloss, while the sharks are satin.

-The Waterman from Kala is really cool instrument.
+The Waterman from Kala is a cool instrument.
 It was originally designed to be used outdoors (I assume to take to the beach), so it was made of plastic.
-Normally that wouldn’t be a good thing for an instrument like this, but for the Waterman it is actually great.
+Usually, that wouldn’t be a good thing for an instrument like this, but for the Waterman, it is perfect.
 It means that it is super durable and easy to clean.
 It isn’t just any plastic, it is a ABS Composite plastic, which somehow sounds great.
-Also since it is plastic you can get in a lot of cool colors and patterns or non-colors like the transparent one pictured.
+Also since it is plastic, you can get in a lot of cool colors and patterns or non-colors like the transparent one pictured.
 The Waterman’s tuners and molded frets make it easy to stay in tune, which can often be a problem with a beginner ukulele.
-Apparently they are also quite easy to convert if you play left handed.
+They are also quite easy to convert if you play left-handed.